sciZer0/newdiscoveries/a/README.md

 The real reason for this difference in the distances IS Inertia.

-Unfortunately, “official” science absolutely fails to understand this.
+Unfortunately, official science absolutely fails to understand this.

 Since the concept of Energy is basic in science, even this fundamental error alone destroys the entire concept of science of understanding the Universe.